drewalth/secrets-manager/README.md

 ## Security Notice

-This tool is designed for local development use only.
+**This tool is designed for local development use only**.
 Do not use it for production secrets or sensitive data that requires enterprise-grade security solutions.

+The author is not a security expert.
+Use at your own risk.
+If you find a security vulnerability, please report it to the author via GitHub issues.

+The author, contributors, and maintainers are not responsible for any damage or loss caused by the use of this tool.

+If you're using this tool for commercial use, adhere to your company's security policies.
+You are responsible for your own security.
+If your company requires you to use a third-party secrets manager, use that instead.

+## Third-party Secrets Managers

+For production use, consider using a third-party secrets manager like [Vault](https://www.vaultproject.io/) or [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).